erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ## Adding External Forces

 With the torques covered, let us move to the forces.
-This entails the forces from the robots motion, process forces or things such as wind.
+This entails the forces from the robot's motion, process forces or disturbances such as wind.
 Given the way our equations of motion are constructed around the angular motion of the links, we need to translate the external forces into torques.
-Then we can simply add them to the other external torques.
+Subsequently they can be added to the other external torques.

 A force acting on a pendulum will cause both a translational acceleration of its center of mass as well as a rotational acceleration around it.
-The magnitude of the former depends on the force and mass of the pendulum, whereas the latter also depends on where the force is acting in relation to the center of mass.
+The magnitude of the translational acceleration depends on the force and mass of the pendulum.
+The rotational acceleration also depends on where the force is acting in relation to the center of mass.
 This leads to the interesting phenomenon of the center of percussion.
-The center of percussion is the point on a pendulum where perpendicular force leads to zero reaction force at its pivot point, due to the angular and translational acceleration cancelling out (see @Fig:center-of-percussion).
+The center of percussion being the point on a pendulum where a perpendicular force leads to zero reaction force at its pivot point, due to the angular and translational acceleration cancelling out (see @Fig:center-of-percussion) [^center-of-percussion].

-For a very good explanation of this I recommend the wikipedia [article](https://en.wikipedia.org/wiki/Center_of_percussion) about it [@CenterPercussion2018].
+[^center-of-percussion]: Once again, the [wikipedia article](https://en.wikipedia.org/wiki/Center_of_percussion) offers an excellent explanation of this phenomenon.

 ![Illustration of the center of percussion and how it relates to the reaction of a pendulum given the location of a force acting upon it.
 CC-BY-SA 4.0, Wikipedia user Qwerty123uiop](./figures/center-of-percussion.png){ #fig:center-of-percussion }

 In our case, where we are using double pendulum, this means that we have an additional torque acting upon the lower link that depends on the force and its distance to the center of mass of the lower link.
 The force acts on the pivot point of the lower link and thereby on the upper link.
-Here it once again results both an angular as well as translational acceleration.
+Here it once again results both in an angular as well as translational acceleration.
-As our upper links pivot is assumed as fixed, the translational acceleration has no impact.
+As our upper link's pivot is assumed to be fixed and is realistically speaking connected by a rope, the translational acceleration has no impact.
 So for our 2d model we can extend the equations of motion as follows:

 \begin{align}